colpalm/code-lab/README.md

-# language-laboratory
+# code-lab

-A feature-by-feature experimental compairon of Python, Java and Rust performance characteristics.
+A playground for random, individual code experiments across multiple programming languages.

 ## Overview

-This project compares the performance characteristics of Python, Java, and Rust across various programming features and patterns.
-Each experiment is designed to provide objective metrics.
+This repository is a collection of standalone experiments created for learning, prototyping, or exploration purposes.
+Each experiment lives in its own directory and is not necessarily related to others.
+Some may be expanded upon in blog posts or other write-ups.

 ## Getting Started